TheFeministSoftwareFoundation/C-plus-Equality/README.md

 On 1s and 0s
 ============

 The traditional binary foundation of 1s and 0s is deepy problematic: 1 is inherently phallic and thus misogynistic.
 Instead, we have 0s and Os as our fundamental binary logic gates.
-They symbolise the varying, natural, and beautiful differences of the female vaginal opening.
+They symbolise/-ize the varying, natural, and beautiful differences of the female vaginal opening.

 0 is to take the conventional value of 0.